jingcshi/ICON/README.md

     1. Open terminal and `cd` to `/data_wrangling`.

     2. Adjust the data building settings by modifying `data_config.json`.
-Available settings will be listed [below](#data-building-settings).
+A list of available settings and explanation on the data format is provided [below](#fine-tuning-data).

     3. Execute the scripts with `python ./FILENAME.py` where `FILENAME` is replaced by the name of the script you wish to run.